ercanlab/2024_Aharonoff_et_al/scripts/Hi-C/readme.md

 4. Generate a .hic file with their instructions.

-5. Convert from hic to cool with 01-hicToCool.sh.
+5. Convert from hic to cool with the 01-hicToCool.sh script.

 6. Use the cool file to generate the plots in Figures 2, 3, and S4-S9.